 I’ve had problems with my Mac not remembering my keyboard layout in the start-up login window.
 Here is how you fix that issue.
 You may have this issue and not even realize it depending on what characters you use in your password.

 This setting won’t always persist and reverts to either the ABC Extended keyboard layout (default when no layout is set), or the wrong keyboard layout in a bilingual setup.

 Here is how to get your Mac to remember your preferred login keyboard layout:

 - Go to System Preferences: Users and Groups: Login Options.
 Unlock the preference pane if needed.

 - Toggle the “Show Input menu in login window” option off and on again.
-Or toggle it on if it wasn’t already on.
+(Toggle it on if it wasn’t already enabled.)

 - Go to System Preferences: Language and Region: General: Preferred languages.